Canon 200D vs Sony RX10

 Body comparison: Canon 200D vs Sony RX10

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Sony RX10.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D and the Sony RX10 are of equal size.
 It is noteworthy in this context that the RX10 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.